BillJr99/BillJr99.github.io/_posts/2020-02-24-githubclassroom.md

 ![Merging a Pull Request](/media/2020-02-24-githubclassroom/classroom-merge-pull-request.gif)

+## Optional: Using a Script to Pull Repositories
+One drawback to using the GitHub Classroom Assistant to clone repositories is that, as far as I have seen, the Assistant uses HTTPS to clone the repositories.
+This makes it more difficult to push to the repository since password rather than public-key access was used.
+To authenticate with your SSH public key, you'll want to use SSH to clone the repositories.
+These clone URLs begin with "git@github" as opposed to "https" and can be chosen from the GitHub repository homepage when cloning the repository, but GitHub Classroom Assistant does not appear to allow us to make this choice.
+You can use a shell script to download your repositories instead.
+This requires a Unix/Linux installation, a Mac with a shell terminal, or the Ubuntu Subsystem or a POSIX layer on Windows.
+I use [Cygwin](https://www.cygwin.com/), personally, but these other environments should be equivalent.

+GitHub user [jfiksel](https://github.com/jfiksel) created a [mass_clone](https://github.com/jfiksel/mass_clone) github clone script.
+Cloning this repository provides a `clone_all.sh` script that will identify all your assignments and clone them over SSH using your public key (so you don't have to enter a password!).
+It is run as follows, from the directory in which you'd like your cloned repositories to appear:

+`./clone_all.sh <Name of your GitHub Organization> <The Assignment Identifier> <Your GitHub Username> ssh`

+The script will prompt you at the terminal for your password.
+Your GitHub organization is the name of the organization you used when you created your GitHub Classroom, and the Assignment Identifier is the portion of the URL that appears when you click on an assignment from the GitHub Classroom web page.

+The ssh specifies that ssh links should be used; the scripts do allow for `https` to be specified as the argument instead, and will clone using that protocol instead.

+The `push_all.sh` script is another useful one to upload your grading comments to all repositories with a single command.
+It will add all files you've created in the repository and commit/push them to the students' repositories.

+jfiksel also created some nice guides to using GitHub Classroom in a similar spirit to this guide here.
+There is an article [for teachers](https://github.com/jfiksel/github-classroom-for-teachers) and one [for students](https://github.com/jfiksel/github-classroom-for-students).

+### Using a Script with GitHub Two-Factor Authentication
+If you are using two-factor authentication, you won't be able to enter your usual password to the command line script.
+This is because there is no mechanism to execute the second factor, as you would with a web browser.
+GitHub allows you to create an app-specific password for this purpose: you'll use it with your script, and no two-factor authentication is used.
+The disadvantage is that this bypasses two-factor authentication, but the passwords generated are often (hopefully!) stronger than a typical user password.
+[Here is a tutorial](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) to create an app-specific password on your GitHub account.
+You can assign repository permissions if you are only cloning/pushing to repositories, when it asks you for permissions on the app-specific password.
+It is a best practice to select only those permissions that are actually required of your app when using this password.

 # Closing Thoughts

 GitHub Classroom is a useful tool to teach git in the classroom, and to manage student work among instructional staff and among peer student groups.
 I've found a few tips and tricks in my workflow along the way, as you've seen above, but I've found this to help me manage student work in a meaningful industry platform.
 I like when students develop best practices while doing their work: often, we're rushed to teach something and we forget to emphasize good habits along the way.

+[Here](https://classroom.github.com/videos) are some videos from the GitHub Classroom team that walk through many of the steps described in this guide, for your reference.
 ------